whitingx/whitingx.github.io/_posts/2014-09-09-demonstrating-animations-transitions-invision.markdown

 ![Animation uploaded to InVision with an added comment](https://raw.githubusercontent.com/whitingx/whitingx.github.io/master/_posts/images/invision-anim-comment-2.png "[Animation uploaded to InVision with an added comment"){: .blog-image }

-Animation uploaded to InVision with an added comment{: .blog-image-caption }
+<span class="blog-image-caption">Animation uploaded to InVision with an added comment</span>

 This allows a distributed team to make use of the features contained in InVision while allowing relevant animations and transitions to be viewed and commented on.